Asirxes/DatingApp/README.md

 # DatingApp

 A dating application built from scratch using .NET and Angular.
 Entity Framework is widely used in the application, third party components are added.
 The styling of the application is created using bootstrap.
 The cloudinary service is used for the functionality of the photos, they are downloaded thanks to the API.

 To install the project run 'dotnet watch run' in API folder and 'ng serve' in client folder.

+You can then access api in browser or postman by https://localhost:5001/ or in clieny by https://localhost:4200/

 To use the project, you need to create a fake account.
 You will be logged in automatically.
 Then you can view users in the Matches tab.
 There you can like the user, see their profile or send them a message.
 This tab contains filters.